 Create a GitHub repository and add our project to it.

-GitHub has recently replaced the use of password with a token to push code to the repository.
+GitHub has recently replaced the use of passwords with a token to push code to the repository.

-Use this token instead of username and password to push the code.
+Use this token instead of a username and password to push the code.

-Note that, here we are adding the repository URL to our project and push our code to origin master using the commands below.
+Note that, here we are adding the repository URL to our project and pushing our code to the origin master using the commands below.

 git remote add origin [your_remote_repository_url] git push -u origin master